bmistry12/twitter-scraper/README.md

 ### This Code Sucks :nauseated_face:
 See any issues or terrible code?
 Feel free to create an issue or PR to fix them.

+To keep code consistent Flake8 should be used for linting checks.
+`flake8 --max-line-length 100`